pzhaojohnson/rna2drawer2-readme-preview/README.md

 PPTX is the main file format of PowerPoint.

 All elements of a drawing are exported as individual SVG and PPTX objects.
-For example, bases are exported as text boxes and primary and secondary bonds are exported as line objects.
+For instance, bases are exported as text boxes and primary and secondary bonds are exported as line objects.
-This facilitates further manipulation in vector graphics editors and PowerPoint.
+This facilitates further manipulation of the exported drawing in vector graphics editors and PowerPoint.

-Forms to export the drawing
+The forms to export drawings
-are accessible via the `Export` dropdown.
+can be accessed via the `Export` dropdown menu.

 It is also possible to scale an exported drawing by specifying a scaling factor.